hedisam/goactor/README.md

 )

 func main() {
+	// NewParentActor accepts a mailbox builder function (MailboxBuilderFunc) as its parameter, just like the
+	// second argument of goactor.Spawn
-	parent, dispose := goactor.NewParentActor(nil)
+	// MailboxBuilderFunc can be used to provide a customized mailbox to the actor. parent, dispose := goactor.NewParentActor(nil)
 	defer dispose() // don't forget to defer the dispose function of a parent actor